A lab tradition: jumping into Lake Mendota to celebrate.

 Kaitlyn Gruber received her B.A. in Chemistry and Biochemistry & Molecular Biology from Gustavus Adolphus College in 2021.
 She is a doctoral student and NSF Graduate Research Fellow in Chemistry, advised by Dr. Christy Remucal and Dr. Tim Bertram.
 Kaitlyn conducted undergraduate research studying the photolysis of the herbicide 3,6-dichloro-2-methoxybenzoic acid (dicamba).
 Her graduate studies focus on contamination of PFAS in the Great Lakes region.
 Kaitlyn enjoys crocheting, biking, and spending time outside.

-Josie Jauquet is studying Civil & Environmental Engineering and Chemistry at UW-Madison.
+Ann McGrath-Flinn is studying Environmental Engineering at UW-Madison.

 Group Alumni